 Hamwi Formula (1964)

-So depending on which formula you use, the “ideal” weight for a 5’4″ female ranges from about 120 to 134 pounds.
-That is a 14-pound spread, which illustrates why no single number should be treated as gospel.
+So depending on which formula you pick, the “ideal” weight for a 5’4″ woman ranges from about 120 to 134 pounds.
+That’s a 14-pound spread — which should tell you that no single number deserves to be treated as gospel.

-Body Mass Index provides a broader range that many health professionals prefer over single-point estimates.
-For a 5’4″ female, the healthy BMI range of 18.5 to 24.9 corresponds to:
+Body Mass Index gives a broader range, and honestly?
+Many health professionals prefer it over single-point estimates.
+For a 5’4″ female, the healthy BMI range of 18.5 to 24.9 translates to:

 - Lower end (BMI 18.5): 108 pounds